rvarago/rvarago.github.io/_posts/2020-10-02-crosscompiling-cpp-dockcross.md

 [  PASSED  ] 1 test.
 ```

 That's it!
-We now want to cross-compile the same program and be able to execute on our rpi3, shall we?
+We now want to cross-compile the same program and be able to execute  it on our rpi3, shall we?

 ## Example: Cross-compiling with dockcross

 As we said before, we need a cross-toolchain that runs on our x86-64/Linux and generates an executable, which can then execute on our Raspberry PI 3 with ARMv7/Linux.
 An easy way to get a cross-toolchain up and running is by using [dockcross](https://github.com/dockcross/dockcross).

 Essentially, dockcross offers C and C++ pre-built and configured cross-compiling toolchains for several different platforms as Docker images.
-By using Docker, we can isolate build tools and artefacts and keep our development work-flow clean.
+By using Docker, we can isolate build tools and artifacts and keep our development work-flow clean.
 And with a bit of discipline, reproducible.

 To get-started with dockcross, we must have Docker installed.
 Then, we can fetch a cross-toolchain for ARMv7/Linux with the following commands: